yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![Start assessment](media/dma-start-assessment-to-sql-mi.png "Start assessment")

-9. Review the assessment of ability to migrate to Azure SQL Database Managed Instance.
+9. Review the migration assessment to determine the possibility of migrating to Azure SQL Database Managed Instance.

     ![For a target platform of Azure SQL Database Managed Instance, feature parity with PowerShell job step is listed.](media/dma-feature-parity-sql-mi.png "Database feature parity")